Connect with us

 Interlocking blocks minimise the use of sand and cement.
 PHOTO | FILE

-The Kenyan government is banking on Appropriate Building Materials and Technologies (ABMT) to lower construction costs and improve quality and speed of construction.
+The Kenyan government is banking on Appropriate Building Materials and Technologies (ABMT) to lower construction costs and improve the quality and speed of construction.

-The ministry of housing has embarked on an initiative to promote appropriate building technology across the country by setting up the regional ABMT centre at Mavoko in Machakos County, 9 provincial ABMT centres and 52 constituency ABMT centres.
+The Ministry of Housing has embarked on an initiative to promote appropriate building technology across the country by setting up the regional ABMT centre at Mavoko in Machakos County, 9 provincial ABMT centres and 52 constituency ABMT centres.

 The centres will be used to train developers on new technologies and to educate the communities on the benefits of ABMT.
 They will also provide technical assistance, hiring out of equipment to builders, quality control and maintenance among other services.